Commonwealth of Massachusetts Executive Office of Labor and

 Follow us on Twitter

-BLS also revised its August job estimates to a 4,900 job loss from the 5,300 loss previously reported for the month.
+BLS also revised its January job estimate to a 900 over the month job gain from the 2,600 gain previously reported for the month.

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.

-Local area unemployment statistics for September 2014 will be released on Tuesday, October 21, 2014.
-The preliminary October 2014 and revised September 2014 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, November 20, 2014.
-See the 2014 Media Advisory annual schedule for complete list of release dates.
+Local area unemployment statistics for February 2015 will be released on Tuesday, March 24, 2015.
+The preliminary March 2015 and revised February 2015 unemployment rate, labor force data and jobs estimates for Massachusetts will be released on Thursday, April 16, 2015.
+See the 2015 Media Advisory annual schedule for a complete list of release dates.
+See the 2015 Media Advisory annual schedule for complete list of release dates.

 |Statewide Seasonally Adjusted Unemployment||Statewide Seasonally Adjusted Employment|